Back to blog

 Feedback, dispatched one at a time

 The fix loop runs on the same shape.
 When adversarial review opens findings, the cursor doesn't hand the agent the whole list.
-It reads the stage's configured fix-hat sequence — for the development stage, that's classifier, then builder, then feedback-assessor — and dispatches one hat against one finding at a time.
-Each hat runs as its own subagent with a single job: read this finding, decide or do the next thing, advance or reject.
-When the terminal hat advances, the cursor reports the feedback as resolved and the file moves to closed.
+It dispatches one role against one finding at a time.
+Each role runs as its own fresh invocation with a single job: read this finding, decide or do the next thing, advance or reject.
+When the terminal role advances, the cursor reports the finding as resolved.

-Plenty — and the honest version of "we got prompts out of the workflow" is that most of them moved into subagents, not that they disappeared.
-Each hat is dispatched as a fresh Task with a clean context window.
-That subagent loads exactly what it needs (the hat's mandate, the unit or FB it's working on, a tool whitelist) and runs to completion.
-When it returns, its context dies with it.
-The next hat is a different subagent, also clean.
+Plenty.
+The honest version of "we got prompts out of the workflow" is that most of them moved into fresh agent invocations, not that they disappeared.
+Each role gets dispatched into a clean context window with the mandate, the artifact it's working on, and a tool whitelist.
+When it returns, that context dies with it.

-Everything else — every hat, every reviewer, every fix-loop assessor — is a subagent that boots into a clean context, reads one mandate, does one job, returns one signal.
-The hat files still describe what good work looks like for each role: what a clean implementation reads like for the builder, what a coherent spec reads like for the spec-reviewer, what genuine closure smells like for the feedback-assessor.
+The hat files still describe what good work looks like for each role: what a clean implementation reads like for the builder, what a coherent spec reads like for the reviewer, what genuine closure smells like for the assessor.
 That's craft and judgement, and prose is the right tool for both.
 What we pulled out of the main context was the workflow load — the "first do this, then do that, and don't forget to update X" sequencing that was always going to fray the moment the conversation got long.

 Brian's piece names a real ceiling, and a smarter model isn't what gets you under it.
 A smaller ask is — one move at a time, decided on disk, with the prose describing the work inside each move's own clean window. v4 is the cleanest version of that idea H·AI·K·U has shipped, and it's still the same idea we started with.